chrisdail/talk-product-with-docker/slides.md

 # Installer

-- Docker container with Ansible
+- Create installer as Ansible Playbooks
-- Installation playbooks to install containers on different nodes
+  - Can install containers to different nodes
+- Docker image with Ansible
+- Create installer docker image with Ansible+Playbooks

 ---